TAKING YOUR MENTAL HEALTH TO HEART

 Author: Stéphanie Deslauriers, psychoeducator

-Do your parents sometimes have disagreements?
-Surely, because that’s part of life.
-But do they also make up?
-Do they compromise?
-Do they manage to stay respectful even when they disagree?
-Are they able to forgive one another afterwards?
+Do your parents have disagreements from time to time?
+Surely they do, because disagreements are part of life.
+But do they make up afterwards?
+Do they find a compromise?
+Do they keep things respectful, even when they argue?
+Are they able to forgive eachother?

 Outside of your family, it is very possible that you’ll have disagreements with your friends or your girlfriend or boyfriend.
-Of course, a disagreement isn’t the end of the world.
-But sometimes it can also be good to avoid conflict by communicating respectfully with other people—and with yourself.
-Everything starts within ourselves, as they say.
+And while disagreements aren’t the end of the world,it’s a good idea to avoid conflict by communicating respectfully with other people—and with yourself.
+As the saying goes, everything starts with you.

-Here are a few tips to help you prevent conflicts
+Here are a few tips to help you prevent conflict

-Here are a few tips to help you prevent conflicts
+Here are a few tips to help you prevent conflict

-Before sharing your opinion with someone, ask yourself: does this person really want my opinion?
-If so, how can I express it without hurting them?
-If not, is it really necessary to express it, especially if it might hurt the other person?
+Before you share your opinion with someone, ask yourself: does this person really want my opinion?
+If so, how can I express it without being hurtful?
+If not, do I really need to express it, especially if it might hurt the other person?

-Listening actively means not preparing your reply while the other person is talking to you.
-When you do that, you’re not really listening, right?
-Look at the other person attentively, reword what they are saying to be sure that you’ve understood or ask them to explain it again if you’re not sure you’ve understood.
-Also, try to show empathy (i.e., try to put yourself in the other person’s place, to understand the situation from their perspective).
+Listen actively.
+This means that when someone is talking to you, you aren’t preparing your reply in your head.
+When you do that, you’re not really listening, are you?
+Look at the other person attentively, reword what they’re saying to be sure that you’ve understood, or ask them to explain it again if you’re not sure.
+Also, try to show empathy.
+In other words, try to put yourself in the other person’s place and understand the situation from their perspective.

-Despite all your precautions, a conflict arises.
-This can be unpleasant, unsettling and frustrating.
-But it doesn’t mean the end of a friendship or relationship.
-Here, in a nutshell, are a few steps to take to defuse a conflict: calm down, talk to one another, find a solution together, try to apply it, assess its effectiveness and find another one together, if necessary.
+Here are a few simple steps you can take to defuse the situation: calm down, talk it out, find a solution together, try to apply it, assess its effectiveness, and find another solution together, if necessary.

 Nonviolent communication